Please screenshot this page and send it to info@mim-essay.com

 No Partial Credit No credit given if only one correct option is selected

-How to Determine Your Target GRE Verbal Score
+How to Figure Out Your GRE Verbal Target Score

 Average GRE Verbal Scores for Top Universities